Give the Gift of Cinema!

 The historic Los Feliz 3 Theatre is located on Vermont Ave., three blocks north of Hollywood Blvd., in one of L.A.’s most popular east-side neighborhoods.
 Designed by architect Clifford A. Balch, the Los Feliz opened in 1935 as a single-screen theatre, and was converted to a triplex in the early 1990s.
 It is owned and operated by Vintage Cinemas and situated next-door to Skylight Books with other well-known neighbors including House of Pies, the Dresden Lounge and Fred 62 a few short steps away.

 The American Cinematheque will be programming 7 days a week in Cinema 1, which is the largest of the three screens (144 seats).
-With newly installed 35mm projectors, the AC will showcase films, Q&A’s and special events.
+With newly installed 35mm projectors, the AC showcases films, Q&A’s and special events.
 The American Cinematheque is an Associate Member of FIAF, the International Federation of Film Archives.

 1822 N Vermont Ave,